FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

 ## Requirements

 * Metrics with a Numeric format MUST contain a single value.
-* The single value captured in metrics with a Numeric format MUST be a real, rational.
+* The single value captured in columns with a Numeric format MUST be a real, rational.
 * Numeric values MUST be expressed as integer, decimal value, or scientific notation.
 * Fractional notation or values expressed with an arithmetic operator (e.g. 1/2) are not permitted.
 * Multiple values, arrays, or ranges are not permitted in the metrics using the Numeric format.